-For Mordecai the Jew ranked next to King Ahashverosh and was highly ordecai, in his administration of the kingdom, was so successful in conquering many territories with the king's army that King Ahashverosh was able to impose a tax on all the lands and islands adjacent to his kingdom.
+For Mordecai the Jew ranked next to King Ahashverosh

+ing Ahashverosh imposed a tribute on the mainland and the islands.
+Mordecai, in his administration of the kingdom, was so successful in conquering many territories with the king's army that King Ahashverosh was able to impose a tax on all the lands adjacent to his kingdom.